jackhman/sergio-martin-rubio-site/_posts/2019-12-16-get-started-with-mockito.md

 ## Argument Matchers

-Mockito argument matchers give you more flexibility when you are writing stubs.
-A long list of matchers is provided this framework, and some of the most used ones are:
+Mockito argument matchers give you more flexibility when writing stubs.
+A long list of matchers is provided:

 Name | Description
 ---------|----------